Run a test

 • Click Run test immediately after creating or editing it.

-• On the Tests page, click run_button for the required test, go to the Load profile tab and click Run test.
+• On the Tests page, click run_button for the required test.
+The Test overview step opens.
+Click Run test.

 The test will run after some time.